 The Trek curriculum embraces a mountaineering theme, which provides geographical context as our campuses are nestled against the foothills of the Rocky Mountains and offer amazing opportunities to explore and discover on your path to becoming an outstanding, well-rounded physician.
 Throughout the Trek curriculum the three curricular pillars, Medical Science, Clinical Science, and Health & Society, are integrated in numerous ways, dependent upon your phase—Plains (pre-clerkship phase), Foothills (clerkship phase), and Alpine & Summit (post-clerkship phases).
 The foundational concepts of all three pillars are interwoven and presented to students during their first year of medical school, the Plains.

 The Plains is a 52-week curriculum that is organized around body systems and divided into 10 courses which range from 3-6 weeks in length.
-Throughout those 52-weeks you will experience an integrated curriculum that includes 5 COMPASS weeks, which you have been introduced to in the March Newsletter.
+Throughout those 52-weeks you will experience an integrated curriculum that includes 5 Traverse weeks.
 Each week is organized around a chief concern presentation, which will provide context for the Medical Sciences, Clinical Sciences, and Health & Society pillars to be framed within the patient experience.
 At the end of each week there will be time set aside to assess the skills you have learned throughout that week, which will provide you with valuable feedback based on your understanding of the material and will ultimately assist you in setting learning goals for subsequent weeks.
 The curriculum invites students to openly engage, actively learn, and self-assess throughout this first year to develop a strong foundation to build upon in the Foothills, where you will utilize and apply your experience and understanding throughout longitudinally integrated clerkships.

 The Plains year will develop students’ knowledge and skills to provide effective, equitable patient-centered care through our shared values of leadership, curiosity, and commitment.
 We are excited for you to join us on this Trek, where we aim to educate physician leaders who are curious, life-long learners with a commitment to serve the profession, our patients, and society.